pwnthemole/pwnthemole.github.io/_posts/2018-09-15-icectftwitter.md

 ![AltText1](/media/images/icectftwitter_1.JPG)

-So, to properly follow and reproduce the writeup, I'd encourage you to go and take a quick read of the [link-here] _Chip-8 Instruction Set_ -- I'll refer to that in what follows.
+So, to properly follow and reproduce the writeup, I'd encourage you to go and take a quick read of the [_Chip-8 Instruction Set_](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) -- I'll refer to that in what follows.

-Moreover, to successfully write my custom ROM and exploit the vulnerability I used [link here] _chipper_.
+Moreover, to successfully write my custom ROM and exploit the vulnerability I used [_chipper_](https://github.com/mwales/chip8/tree/master/chipper).

 ## Binary Analysis